 (If you have already bought The Intelligence Trap, please do leave reviews on Amazon, Goodreads etc – it really does mean a lot to authors.)

-My new book, The Intelligence Trap, examines the reasons intelligent and educated people make stupid mistakes.
+My first book, The Intelligence Trap, was published in 2019.
+It examines the reasons intelligent and educated people make stupid mistakes.
 It was three years in the making as I interviewed the world’s experts about the reasons that great brainpower can somehow backfire, and the ways we can sidestep those cognitive pitfalls.
 The UK paperback is out now.
-You can buy the US edition here.
+You can buy the US paperback here.

 How was a brilliant physics professor tricked into carrying 2kg of cocaine across the Argentinian border?
 Why do doctors misdiagnose 10 to 15% of their patients?
 Why do Nobel Prize winners spread fake news?